ThreatConnect-Inc/tcex/docs/_sources/batch.rst.txt

     if errors:
         tcex.exit(1, 'Errors during Batch: {}'.format(errors))

 In some cases handling errors may require more control.
 For these cases the submit method can be called with some or all of the additional features (e.g., polling, retrieving errors, and uploading files) disabled.
 It is also possible to call each method individually.
-A possible workflow could be to use :py:meth:`~tcex.tcex_batch_v2.TcExBatch.submit_create_and_upload` and then go retrieve data from remote endpoint while ThreatConnect processes the batch job.
-Next poll using :py:meth:`~tcex.tcex_batch_v2.TcExBatch.poll` for status and when the job is Completed the next job request can be submitted.
-If batch errors are reported in the Batch status the :py:meth:`~tcex.tcex_batch_v2.TcExBatch.errors` method can be used to retrieve the errors.
-Submitting files for Documents and Reports can be done using the :py:meth:`~tcex.tcex_batch_v2.TcExBatch.submit_files` method.
+A possible workflow could be to use :py:meth:`~tcex.tcex_ti_batch.TcExBatch.submit_create_and_upload` and then go retrieve data from remote endpoint while ThreatConnect processes the batch job.
+Next poll using :py:meth:`~tcex.tcex_ti_batch.TcExBatch.poll` for status and when the job is Completed the next job request can be submitted.
+If batch errors are reported in the Batch status the :py:meth:`~tcex.tcex_ti_batch.TcExBatch.errors` method can be used to retrieve the errors.
+Submitting files for Documents and Reports can be done using the :py:meth:`~tcex.tcex_ti_batch.TcExBatch.submit_files` method.

 .. note:: The setting **synchronousBatchSaveLimit** in the ThreatConnect UI -> System Settings controls the synchronous processing of batch jobs.
 If the batch job is smaller than the defined value the batch data will be processed synchronously and the batch status will be returned on completion without the need to poll.
-The :py:meth:`~tcex.tcex_batch_v2.TcExBatch.submit` method provides logic for handling this so the developer is not required to check if the job was queued.
+The :py:meth:`~tcex.tcex_ti_batch.TcExBatch.submit` method provides logic for handling this so the developer is not required to check if the job was queued.

 Option 1
 --------